 A call option is said to be in the money if the exercise price is lower than the price of the underlying value; a put option is said to be in the money if the exercise price is higher than the price of the underlying value.

-Comprises those assets which are intended for use on a continuing basis, and have been identified as such.
+Comprises assets that are intended for use on a continuing basis, and have been identified as such.
 These investments are held in order to cover the insurance provisions and to manage interest rate, capital and liquidity risks.

-Mainly constitute unused portions of irrevocable credit facilities granted to corporate clients and commitments made to purchase securities to be issued by governments and private issuers.
+Mainly constitute unused portions of irrevocable credit facilities granted to corporate customers and commitments made to purchase securities to be issued by governments and private issuers.

 Irrevocable letters of credit

-Concerns an obligation on behalf of a client to, within certain conditions, pay an amount of money under submission of a specific document or to accept a bill of exchange.
-An irrevocable letter of credit cannot be cancelled or adjusted by the bank that has granted it during the duration of the agreement unless all those concerned agree.
+Concerns an obligation on behalf of a customer to pay an amount of money under submission of a specific document, or to accept a bill of exchange, subject to certain conditions.
+An irrevocable letter of credit cannot be cancelled or adjusted by the bank that has granted it for the duration of the agreement unless all those concerned agree.

 Issued share capital

-The share capital issued by a public limited company or a private limited company; contrary to authorised capital, which indicates the maximum amount of capital that can be issued.
+The share capital that is issued by a public limited company or a private limited.

 Legal risk is the risk related to: